Dacha Kincora is a basic, timber, beach shack with everything you need for a comfortable Venus Bay escape.

 We are a pet friendly house and our two dogs visit regularly.
 We have provided a dyson hand held vacuum to help you keep control of animal hair but if you’re thinking of booking please be aware that dogs are allowed inside so hair is inevitable.

-Bedroom 1: Queen bed with electric blanket and ceiling fan.
+Bedroom 1: Queen bed with electric blanket and cot with a ceiling fan.

-Bedroom 2: Double bed with electric blanket and one set of bunk beds.
+Bedroom 2: Double bed with electric blanket and one set of bunk beds with a ceiling fan.

 Living Room: Sofa bed

-Off street parking for at least 3 vehicles.
+Off street parking for at least 4 vehicles.
 Please always park on the property as emergency services need 24/7 access to the reserve at the end of the road.
-If you're in their way we can't guarantee the state of your car
+If you're in their way we can't guarantee the state of your car!

 “History of Dacha Kincora”